DimiK1337/DimiK1337/README.md

   - Web-scraping
   - ML/AI
   - Data science
 - 🌱 I’m currently a 2nd year Bsc.
-Student @ the VU Amsterdam
+Student @VU Amsterdam
 - 💞️ I’m looking to collaborate on: Open source projects
 - 📫 How to reach me: Github or email me